 … we were forced to become more flexible, from a financial point of view as much as anything else.

-Legally this could potentially be a serious issue, in that schools in our country are required by law to deliver regular collective worship which is “wholly or mainly of a broadly Christian character.”
-The trouble is that currently, there is no workable system in our country for actually checking if schools keep to this requirement or not.
-Ofsted inspectors may question it on the rarest of occasions, but would seldom make a big issue out of it.
+Legally this is potentially a serious issue.
+Schools are required by law to deliver regular collective worship which is “wholly or mainly of a broadly Christian character.”
+The trouble is that currently, there is no system in this country for actually checking if schools meet this requirement.
+Ofsted inspectors may question it on the rarest of occasions, but would seldom make it an issue.
 As a result, traditional school Christian assemblies appear to be a dying breed.

-Of course most educational settings do keep to the rules, but in our experience there is a growing tendency for schools to try to get away with the bare minimum.
-For example, in researching this blog I came across a discussion board where two different schools reported on the way they catered for this legal requirement.
-Firstly, a teacher wrote…
+Of course, a good number of educational establishments do keep to the rules.
+But in our experience there is a growing tendency for schools to try to get away with the bare minimum.
+For example, in researching this blog I came across a very interesting discussion board on this subject.
+Amongst the discussions, two different schools caught my eye.
+Firstly, one teacher wrote…

 “Most of our staff are ungodly.
 We learn the odd hymn over the year, but most of our assemblies focus on morals and values rather than God.
 The odd Bible story fills some of the Christian gaps.
 We also work on the formula that one visit of a happy clappy priest = 5 Christian assemblies.
 So, job done.”

-…Then later on the same board, a user posted an email they’d received from their children’s headteacher about the same issue.
+…Then later on the same board, a user posted an email they’d received from their children’s headteacher.
 The head was quoted as saying…

 “Our assemblies are an opportunity to consider moral and cultural values and behaviours more than collective worship.
 We always sing, however we do not sing hymns… we often have a thought for the day rather than a prayer.
 The exception to this is when a local vicar visits to take assembly and the children say the Lord’s Prayer with him.”

-… In addition to the above examples, I know of one school where religious assemblies have been abandoned completely.
-This followed complaints by parents of pupils from non-Christian religions.
+… In addition, I know of one inner-city primary school where religious assemblies have been completely abandoned .
+This decision followed complaints by parents of pupils from non-Christian religions.
 Even local religious leaders are no longer invited into this school.
-Their assemblies have in effect become a religious free zone.
+Their school assemblies have deliberately become a religious free zone.

-It has been suggested by many experts and commentators that the correct definition of “collective worship – wholly or mainly of a broadly Christian character” is that at least 51% of all school assemblies should be Christian, in one form or another.
-However, it’s clear from the above three examples that many schools are light years away from this and as a result, true Christian assemblies are vanishing into the past.
+Experts and commentators have suggested that the correct definition of “collective worship – wholly or mainly of a broadly Christian character” is that at least 51% of all school assemblies should be Christian, in one form or another.
+However, it’s clear from the above three examples that many schools are light years away from this.
+As a result, true Christian assemblies are vanishing into the past.

-In the world we live in, religious intolerance is a serious problem and is often a cause of war, conflict and terror.
+In our world, religious intolerance is a serious problem and is often a cause of war, conflict and terror.
 There are those who use this fact, to foolishly suggest the banning of religion altogether!
 In actual fact, the opposite needs to happen.
 I believe that the only long-term answer to this rising tide of ignorance and intolerance is more religious education, not less!

 Children need to learn about religions properly.
-This includes the lesson of being able to question beliefs, whilst at the same time learning to show understanding, respect, tolerance and appreciation towards those who have a different belief system.
+This includes the lesson of being able to question beliefs, whilst showing understanding, respect, tolerance and appreciation towards those who have a different belief system.
 Any good school will cover all this through their regular RE lessons, but what better way to reinforce this religious education, than through a daily act of collective worship?
 This approach is certainly not ‘counter-productive’.
 Anything that encourages peace and harmony can only be very productive.
 Similarly the lessons of love and unity, found in all religions, if applied properly, are the very opposite of being ‘divisive’.

 The BHA has proposed an alternative to the current law.
 They want to see “a requirement for inclusive assemblies, which forward the spiritual, moral, social and cultural development of all pupils, without discriminating against any on the basis of their religion or non-religious beliefs.“ In principal, this sounds absolutely fine and full of common-sense.
-However, when you look at their actual guidance on the issue, it’s clear that what they’re proposing would involve diluting Christianity to such a point where it becomes barely recognisable.
+However, when you look at their guidance on the issue, it seems that their proposal would dilute Christianity to such a point where it becomes barely recognisable.

 Furthermore, to suggest banning the word ‘amen’, actually shows a great deal of ignorance.
 Despite the word ‘amen’ being used in Judaism and Islam, as well as Christianity, it is not a word of worship!
 ‘Amen’ is actually a word of agreement.
-It literally means ‘so be it / let it be / make it so’ or in other words, ‘may everything we have thought about and discussed in this assembly, now come to pass’.
-With this definition in mind, I can’t think of a better word to use to finish any school assembly in a “strong and positive manner“.
+It literally means ‘so be it’ / ‘let it be’ / ‘make it so’.
+Or in other words, ‘may everything we have thought about and discussed in this assembly, now come to pass’.
+With this definition in mind, ‘Amen’ becomes the perfect conclusion to any school assembly.
+Saying ‘Amen’ is actually how you end in a “strong and positive manner“.

-In summary, we here at Learn2soar Music would like to see the existing law on collective worship not just remain in place, but would like to see new legislation / Ofsted guidance brought in to enforce it more rigidly, so that traditional Christian assemblies don’t die off.
-Despite this, we are sadly not expecting any new legislation or guidance to come into effect any time soon.
-So in the mean time, we will carry on writing religious assemblies, plays and musicals, but we’ll also continue to offer and expand our non-religious alternatives, even if it makes us a little sad while we do it.
+In conclusion, we wish to see the collective worship law not just remain in place, but to also be strengthened.
+This means we would like to see new legislation and guidance brought in to enforce it more rigidly.
+We don’t want traditional Christian assemblies to die off.
+However, we are sadly not expecting any new legislation or guidance to come any time soon.
+So in the mean time, we will carry on writing our religious assemblies, plays and musicals.
+And we’ll continue to expand our non-religious alternatives, even if it makes us a little sad to do so.
 And here’s our last word on all this… Amen!